yannelli/LarAgent/README.md

 ## Events

-@todo usage examples for short and chainable versions
-@todo image input example
+@todo list of event

 ### Using Events

 @todo Descriptions for driver and agent specific events

+@todo usage examples

 ## Commands